Version: SMASH-3.3

 Once initial conditions are enabled, the output file named SMASH_IC (followed by the appropriate suffix) is generated when SMASH is executed.

-The output is available in Oscar1999, Oscar2013, binary and ROOT format, as well as in an additional ASCII format (see Initial conditions).
-The latter is meant to directly serve as an input for the vHLLE hydrodynamics code (I. Karpenko, P. Huovinen, M. Bleicher: Comput.
-Phys.
-Commun.
-185, 3016 (2014)).
+The output is available in Oscar1999, Oscar2013, ASCII, Oscar2013_bin and ROOT format, as well as in an additional "For_vHLLE" format.
+The latter is meant to directly serve as input for the vHLLE hydrodynamics code Karpenko:2013wva [31].

-In case of the Oscar1999 and Oscar2013 format, the structure is identical to the Oscar Particles Format (see OSCAR particles format).
+In case of the Oscar1999 and Oscar2013 format, the structure is identical to the Oscar Particles format (see OSCAR particles format), and the custom ASCII format is also available.

 In contrast to the usual particles output however, the initial conditions output provides a list of all particles removed from the evolution at the time when crossing the hypersurface.
 This implies that neither the initial particle list nor the particle list at each time step is printed.